code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/activity-guidelines.md

 - Be appropriate for the classroom (no guns, explicit content, etc.)
 - Require no sign up
-- Require no payment (exception for robotics tutorials these can require robot/kit purchase) For self-directed activities for new teachers and students the review committee will be looking for whether:
+- Require no payment (exception for robotics activities these can require robot/kit purchase) For self-directed activities for new teachers and students the review committee will be looking for whether:
 - Teachers can use the tutorial or activity with no background in computer science
 - Students can be successful with no background in computer science
 - Students can direct themselves through the tutorial without parental or teacher guidance

-Teachers and students will be able to search through and filter our list of tutorials based on filters such (grade, experience level, subject, hardware, etc.).
+Teachers and students will be able to search through and filter our list of activities based on filters such (grade, experience level, subject, hardware, etc.).
 By default, we will show lesson plans and activities first that:

 - Receive the highest ratings from the review committee
 - Are one hour self-directed activities designed for beginners (students and teachers)